henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/til/Controlling-culture-in-xunit.md

 Was hit by two problems I encountered before but had forgotten about

-* A role assignment should have a unique name otherwise Azure assumes that the role assignment already exists and refuses to create another, different, instance of the same role assignment.
+* A role assignment should have a fixed unique name otherwise Azure will generate a different name each time the Bicep is deployed and therefore assumes that the role assignment already exists and refuses to create another, different, instance of the same role assignment.
 * If you create a role assignment manually before doing it in Bicep then the id shown is not the object id, which is what you need, but the other id.

+## 2025-07-14 Azure Pipelines build dotnet like s***

+Almost regardless of what you do Azure Pipelines (dotnet) tasks insist on building all projects in a solution into the same folder instead of following the traditional `obj` and `bin` folders.

+After having fought this for the second time in a 5 years my conclusion was the
+same:

+If you use Azure Pipelines you should really consider a build script.
+Doesn't matter if it is Cake, Nuke, Powershell or whatever you fancy;
+anything is better than using Azure Pipelines built-in tasks.

+Since dotnet came out and made it a lot easier to do stuff with .NET, my opinion is that "Nah, do not need custom build scripts anymore for most projects."

+But Azure Pipelines reminds me of how bad design can limit developer flexibility immensely.

+Azure Pipelines basic design decision that divides the build workspace into:

+* `s` (source)
+* `b` (binary)
+* `a` (publish)

+folders is as bad as any other decision I've seen in 20 years of ~~battling~~ using build servers.